0LNetworkCommunity/libra-framework/docs/communtiy_wallet_activation.md

 # Community Wallet Activation

+Community wallet is a qualification an account can receive if it is composed with certain properties.
+Those properties are:
+- Donor Voice, makes payments with a policy where the donors have observability over the transactions.
+- Multisig, accounts can only be manipulated with a multi-sig policy
+- Ancestry limits, multisig authorities must be minimum of 3 addresses which are not related by Ancestry.
+- Caged, the original authentication key is rotated, similar to resource accounts, but further restricted since they cannot sign arbitrary scripts.

+# Steps
 There are two steps in creating a community wallet account:
  1) make it a Donor Voice account, and check if the proposed authorites could be added.